johngage/kibera-water-standards/content/home/welcome.md

 Nairobi
 <br>

-The **Kibera Water Research Group** has been a center of excellence for water quality research, teaching, and practice since its founding in 2012.
+The **Kibera Water Services Providers Coalition ** is a center of excellence for rebuilding Kibera water services.
+We focus on training, testing, water quality research, and practical support for every water service provider in Kibera.

 see [Kiberawater.com](https://kiberawater.com)